 Michael Staub is the Director of Instrumental Music and Music Education and Assistant Professor of Music at Concordia University Texas, where he conducts the Concordia Symphonic Winds and the Purple Tornado Pep Band.
 He teaches music education and methods courses.

-Michael attended the University of Houston for the D.M.A. degree in Music Education.
+Michael graduated from the University of Houston with a D.M.A. in Music Education.
 During his time at UH, he served as a graduate assistant for the university bands, studying under Mr. David Bertman, and assisting with the Spirit of Houston Marching Band, Wind Ensemble, and Symphonic Band.
-He also served as a graduate assistant in music education under Dr. Julie Kastner as he observed student teachers and assisted in leading the student teaching seminar.
-He is currently ABD and working on his dissertation studying a high school band director’s beliefs about encouraging musical participation beyond high school.
+He also served as a graduate assistant in music education under Dr. Julie Derges as he observed student teachers and assisted in leading the student teaching seminar.

 Before moving to Austin, he was an active member of Memorial Lutheran Church in Houston where he met his loving wife, Clare, a benefits attorney.
 They have been blessed with three daughters, Elizabeth, Mary, & Christina.